 When you use a trusted due diligence provider, like EBI Consulting to perform asbestos services to your property, you can rest assured knowing your property is in good hands.
 Over the past 28 years, we've built strong relationships with contractors who have confidence in our work and ability to exceed clients' needs.
 When you hire EBI, you can expect to receive high quality, efficient, and reliable services that are federally, state, and locally compliant: EBI has a nationwide presence combined with local expertise.
 Our team provides testing, design, and abatement services to clients whose properties contain asbestos containing materials, lead, mold, radon, and PCBs.
 We provide support for projects ranging from telecommunications installations, to real estate acquisitions and property development projects.

-If you’re interested in reading more about our Asbestos Best Practices, check out our Asbestos Best Practices Case Study.
-For more information about how EBI Consulting can help with your asbestos needs, contact us at [email protected], or at 781-273-2500.
+If you're interested in reading more about our Asbestos Best Practices, check out our Asbestos Best Practices Case Study.
+For more information about how EBI Consulting can help with your asbestos needs, contact us.